 Check Automatic Update Status

-The code below will return value of 1 if you have automatic updates enabled on your computer.
+A value of one (1) indicates that you DO have automatic updates enabled on your computer.

 Drop me an Instant Message if I can assist you further.